xaviviro/refacer/README.md

 # Refacer: One-Click Deepfake Multi-Face Swap Tool

-Welcome to Refacer, a simple tool that allows you to create deepfakes with multiple faces with just one click!
+Refacer, a simple tool that allows you to create deepfakes with multiple faces with just one click!
 Powered by the excellent [Insightface](https://github.com/deepinsight/insightface), Refacer requires no training - just one photo and you're ready to go.

 ## Demonstration
 [Watch demo video on Youtube](https://youtu.be/mXk1Ox7B244)